-It will be our responsibility to prepare and update a Fire Protection Plan annually.
-This plan will identify the key components of our prevention and preparedness efforts.
+It will be our responsibility to prepare and update a Fire Protection Plan annually (hasn't been put on paper).
+This plan will identify the key components of our prevention and preparedness efforts (all contractors/loggers required to have certain equipment available during the fire season).
 The objective of minimizing uncontrolled losses will be emphasized through the well planned use of prescribed fire, as well as wildfire monitoring and suppression strategies.